REBLOZYL® (luspatercept-aamt) logo

 Learn more about starting REBLOZYL

-For adult patients with myelodysplastic syndromes (MDS), myelodysplastic syndromes with ring sideroblasts (MDS-RS), or myelodysplastic/myeloproliferative neoplasms with ring sideroblasts and thrombocytosis (MDS/MPN-RS-T), REBLOZYL can help manage anemia and may help reduce the number of transfusions you may need over time.
+For adult patients with myelodysplastic syndromes (MDS), myelodysplastic syndromes with ring sideroblasts (MDS-RS) or myelodysplastic/myeloproliferative neoplasms with ring sideroblasts and thrombocytosis (MDS/MPN-RS-T), REBLOZYL can help manage anemia and may help reduce the number of transfusions you may need over time.

-REBLOZYL has a well-known safety profile.
+REBLOZYL has a well-studied safety profile.
 It is important to know the side effects of any medicine you are taking.
 Be sure to talk with your healthcare team about REBLOZYL side effects.
 Keep in mind, side effects can vary from person to person, so it’s important to understand what to expect during REBLOZYL treatment.

 Bristol Myers Squibb is committed to helping patients gain access to their prescribed BMS medications.
 BMS Access Support® can provide patient access and reimbursement assistance.
 BMS Access Support provides resources to help patients understand their insurance coverage.